jesscancode/jesscancode/README.md

 10+ years designing systems, leading teams, and helping early-stage orgs scale — first as a social worker, then in tech ops.
 Most recently Head of Operations at CodeSpace ✦

-I bring software dev skills, mixed-methods research, systems thinking, and an unexpectedly useful social work background to complex business problems.
-Currently open to projects and my next role — reach out, and let's do some good work.
+I help organizations sharpen their strategic edge through competitive intelligence, organizational design, and AI-enabled strategy.
+I bring software dev skills, mixed-methods research, systems thinking, and an unexpectedly useful social work background — solving complex business problems with empathy, and analytical rigor.

+Working on Good Content and finding my next best fit in tech.
+Reach out, and let's do some good work.

 ## What I do